olga-kasprzyk/test/README.md

 To generate the code coverage report run

-- XDEBUG_MODE=coverage ./vendor/bin/phpunit --coverage-text reports/
+- XDEBUG_MODE=coverage ./vendor/bin/phpunit --coverage-html reports/

 The full test coverage report can be found in reports, open either index.html or dashboard.html to view